containeroo/cloudflare-operator/docs/content/core_concept.md

 In the `Zone` object the Cloudflare `Zone ID` is stored.
 This object will be automatically created by the cloudflare-operator based on the zones available in the Cloudflare account.
 The zones will be automatic populated and updated in the related `Account` object.

-The cloudflare-operator checks if a `DNSRecord.spec.name` ends with `Zone.spec.name` to know where to create Cloudflare DNS Records.
+The cloudflare-operator checks if a `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate in which Cloudflare Zone the Cloudflare DNS Records should be created.

 The cloudflare-operator will fetch all Cloudflare DNS Records for each `Zone` object.